andyhasit/turboshell/README.md

 If you're impressed with [ohmyz.sh](https://ohmyz.sh/), prepare to be blown away by **Turboshell**.

+## What is it?

+Turboshell is a Python library for generating shell aliases., loaded with goodies to

+1. Generate shell commands from Python

+2. Map commands to Python functions

+3. Achieve superhuman productivity

+If you're impressed with [ohmyz.sh](https://ohmyz.sh/), prepare to be blown away by **Turboshell**.

 ## Installation

 Turboshell can generate ad hoc alias files (for specific servers, projects etc...) but the primary usage is managing your personal aliases, and that requires a bit of installation.